hemansnation/Build-Your-Own-AI-Everything/README.md

 > Master AI engineering by recreating fundamental AI systems from scratch

-Inspired by [Build Your Own X](https://github.com/codecrafters-io/build-your-own-x), this repository is a curated collection of AI project ideas that help you understand how modern AI systems work by building them yourself.
+This repository is a curated collection of AI project ideas that help you understand how modern AI systems work by building them yourself.

 **"What I cannot create, I do not understand."** — Richard Feynman